8 Tips to Keep Pets Safe and Happy while Camping

 What to Include in a First Aid Kit for Your Dog

-Most dog first aid kits come with everything you need to take care of your pet in case of injuries.
+Most dog first aid kits include everything you need to care for your pet in case of injuries.
 However, if you want to make the first aid kit yourself, you might wonder what to include.

-Here are the essentials things to include in a dog first aid kit:
+Here are the essential things to include in a dog first aid kit:

 - Liquid bandage